-Owning an iPad can easily aid in bypassing unnecessary challenges inside the cockpit for pilots.
+Owning an iPad can easily bypass unnecessary challenges inside the cockpit for pilots.

-To me, it seems that iPad is meant for aviation use.
+To me, it seems that the iPad is meant for aviation use.

 The iPad you own will be a huge stress reliever for you inside the cockpit.

-You will be able to learn your flight instructions quicker because you will not be occupied only by arranging all the papers inside the cockpit.
+You will learn your flight instructions quicker because you will not be occupied only by arranging all the papers inside the cockpit.

 If you deem you can manage it without an iPad, that is your call too.

-But as a student pilot, you are already investing money in aviation, so why not just spend a bit more for an iPad?
+But as a student pilot, you are already investing money in aviation, so why not just spend a bit more on an iPad?